Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Summary

-Provides extension methods for the [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') class.
+Provides extension methods for the [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') class.

 <a name='M-Bb-Injections-InjectValueAttributeExtensions-GetKeys``1-System-Type-'></a>
 ### GetKeys\`\`1(type) `method`

 ##### Summary

-Retrieves the [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') instances defined on the properties of the specified type.
+Retrieves the [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') instances defined on the properties of the specified type.

 ##### Returns

-An enumerable collection of [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') instances.
+An enumerable collection of [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') instances.

 ##### Parameters